antvis/G6/docs/manual/tutorial/elements.en.md

   - R2: Set the color for the label with `labelCfg`;
   - R3: Set the opacity and color for edges with `opacity`，`stroke`;
   - R4: Set the direction of the label with `labelCfg`;
-- Map the data to visual channel:
+- Map the data to visual channels:
-  - R5: Configure the shape of nodes with `shape` according to `class` in node data;
+  - R5: Configure the shape of nodes with `shape` according to the property `class` in node data;
-  - R6: Configure the line widht of edges with `lineWidth` according to the `weight` in edge data.
+  - R6: Configure the line widht of edges with `lineWidth` according to the property `weight` in edge data.

 ## Configure the Attributes
 To satisfy different scenario, G6 provides 7 ways to configure the attributes for items.
-Here we will introduce two of them:
+Here we will only introduce two of them:

-1. Configure the global attributes when instantiate a Graph;
+1. Configure the global attributes when instantiating a Graph;
 2. Configure the attributes for different items in their data.

-### 1. Configure the Global Attributes When Instantiate a Graph
+### 1. Configure the Global Attributes When Instantiating a Graph
 **Applicable Scene:** Unify the configurations for all the nodes or edges. <br />**Usage:** Configure it with two configurations of graph:

-- `defaultNode`: The **Style Attribute** `style` in the default state and **Other Attributes**;
+- `defaultNode`: The **Style Attribute** and **Other Attributes** in the default state;
-- `defaultEdge`: The **Style Attribute**`style` in the default state and **Other Attributes**.
+- `defaultEdge`: The **Style Attribute** and **Other Attributes** in the default state.

-⚠️**Attention:** It is a way of unified global configuration, which does not distinguish the nodes with different properties (e.g. `class` and`weight`) in their data.
-That is to say, only R1, R2, R3, and R4 can be satisfied:
+⚠️**Attention:** It is a way of unified global configuration, which does not distinguish the nodes with different properties (e.g. `class` and `weight`) in their data.
+That is to say, only R1, R2, R3, and R4 can be satisfied now:

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*bufdS75wcmMAAAAAAAAAAABkARQnAQ' width=450 height=450 />

 > Figure 2  **Tutorial Demo** with items configured by global configurations.

-<br />Configuer the `defaultNode` and `defaultEdge` for graph to achieve the effect:
+<br />Configuer the `defaultNode` and `defaultEdge` for graph to achieve the expected effect:
 ```javascript
 const graph = new G6.Graph({
   // ...                   // Other configurations of the graph